Charles Portis: Career

 Like Norwood, his novel True Grit (1968) was first serialized in condensed form in The Saturday Evening Post.
 The story is told in first person from the perspective of Yell County native Mattie Ross.
 At the time of the novel's events, she is a prim, shrewd, strong-willed, Bible-quoting 14-year-old girl.
 When her father is murdered in Fort Smith, Arkansas, by Tom Chaney, a hired hand, she sets out to bring the killer to justice.
 She recruits Deputy Marshal Rooster Cogburn — in whom Mattie sees one possessed of "grit" — to help her hunt down Chaney (who has joined an outlaw band) to "avenge her father’s blood".

 Both Norwood and True Grit were adapted as movies, with fellow Arkansan Glen Campbell and Kim Darby in leading roles in the two films.
 Both pictures were commercially successful.
 John Wayne won an Academy Award and a Golden Globe for Best Actor for his performance as Rooster Cogburn in True Grit, one of the top box-office hits of 1969.
 True Grit was released on June 11, 1969, earning US$14.25 million at the box office.
 A second film version, written and directed by Joel and Ethan Coen and starring Jeff Bridges and Hailee Steinfeld debuted in December 2010.

 Portis published several short pieces in The Atlantic Monthly, including the memoir "Combinations of Jacksons" and the story "I Don't Talk Service No More".

 His final published work was the collection Escape Velocity: A Charles Portis Miscellany, including journalism and other non-fiction, short stories, and a single play, Delray's New Moon.
 Subjects include the civil rights movement, a road trip in Baja, and Elvis Presley's visit to his aging mother.
-Some of the works originally appeared in such publications such as the New York Herald Tribune and Saturday Evening Post.
+Some of the works originally appeared in such publications such as the New York Herald Tribune and The Saturday Evening Post.
 New York Times book reviewer Carlo Rotella said, "You can enjoy Escape Velocity as a stand-alone collection, but a Portis miscellany will always be read too as a key to the experiences and craft lessons that shaped the novels."